glamrock/cupcake/README.md

 * Drupal 7 & 5 modules
 * Safari (@Kewagi is working a bit on this)

+##High-priority tasks that are difficult to fix
+* Enabling wordpress.COM users to add cupcake to their theme.

 ##Low-priority tasks that demand a lot of time
 * Rolling a custom analytics system to replace GoSquared
 * RefineryCMS add-on